Judging Panel 2026

 Rickard Mills, Non-Executive Director and Pension Fund Trustee

 Rickard is a pensions expert with over 20 years of active involvement in the management and oversight of Irish pension schemes.
-He was recently appointed as a member of The Pensions Council which advises the Minister for Social Protection on matters relating to policy on pensions.
-He is a non-executive director of Irish Pensions Trust (IPT) and the Irish Association of Pension Funds (IAPF).
-He is also a non-executive director of European Movement Ireland, where he is a member of both the audit, risk & compliance and the remuneration committees.
+He is a member of The Pensions Council which advises the Minister for Social Protection on matters relating to policy on pensions and a non-executive director of Irish Pensions Trust (IPT).
+He served until rercently for nine years as a Director of the Irish Association of Pension Funds (IAPF).
+He is also a non-executive director and Treasurer of European Movement Ireland, where he is a member of both the audit, risk & compliance and the remuneration committees.
 Rickard’s qualifications include being a Qualified Pension Trustee and a Chartered Accountant and he has over 25 years’ experience at a senior level in the financial services industry.
 In addition to pensions, his expertise spans a wide range of disciplines including corporate governance, corporate affairs, taxation and structured financing.

 John O'Connell, Owner, Trident Consulting